 In retrospect, I should have located the box in a different spot, as I plan to put a storage box on the tongue area that will need to be attached to that location.
 I’ll need to move it when I get the box.

 To plan for connecting all of the electrical components on the trailer to the bus on the 7-pin trailer wiring harness, I drew a diagram.
 This was really helpful to keep track of what I was doing.

 Mounting the Tail Lights

-There are a number of styles of tail lights for trailers on the market.
+There are several styles of tail lights for trailers on the market.
 I originally planned to mount the tail lights on or above the fenders of the trailer, with the idea that this would be more visible and protected.

 After thinking it over for a while, I decided this would require me to run wiring longer distances than necessary.
 Instead, I opted to mount the lights on the trailer’s bumper.

 I bought a set of long, thin LED lights that serve as brake, turn, and running lights.
 These lights have a hard plastic nub in the middle of their back where the wires for the lights emerge.